Are Iowa DOT facilities closed?

 If you are unable to get an appointment to renew your license prior to its expiration or have concerns about visiting a service center during the pandemic, and you are ineligible for online renewal, you may be eligible for a temporary six-month or twelve-month extension of your driver’s license, giving you more time to make an appointment at a service center to renew.
 To apply fill out this form.
 Extensions will be processed within 7-10 days.
 You will be required to carry the paper granting you the extension with your expired plastic driver’s license in order to be valid.
-Please note that CDL holders and temporary foreign nationals are not eligible for this extension.
+Please note that temporary foreign nationals are not eligible for this extension.
 This extension is for driving privileges only; there is no guarantee that entities will accept an expired license for ID purposes, even if we grant an extension.

 Are you offering drive tests at this time?